Steps to take before you get pregnant

 - Being overweight during pregnancy may increase your chances of problems, such as high blood pressure, diabetes, miscarriage, stillbirth, birth defects, and needing a cesarean birth (C-section).

 - It is not a good idea to try to lose weight during pregnancy.
-But it is very good idea to attain a healthy pregnancy body weight before conceiving.
+But it is very good idea to attain a healthy body weight before becoming pregnant.

 Take Vitamins and Folic Acid